jnozzi/cocoadev.com/markdown/CallingQuicktimeDirectly.md

-Here is some sample code to load a movie (anything that General/QuickTime supports) and start playing it (only audio though).
+Here is some sample code to load a movie (anything that QuickTime supports) and start playing it (only audio though).

-Please note, General/NSMovie and General/NSMovieView are obsolete in favor of General/QTMovie.
+Please note, NSMovie and NSMovieView are obsolete in favor of QTMovie.

-- (void)setMovie:(General/NSMovie *)movie
+- (void)setMovie:(NSMovie *)movie
 {
 	if (_movie != movie)
 	{